slatedocs/slate/source/index.html.md

 # INTRODUCTION

 Welcome to the Weaver API!
-You can use our API to access the Gateway API endpoints, which can get information on various gateways and connected devices in our database.
+You can use our API to retrieve information on your gateways, their connected devices, and issue commands to them.

 ### First, Why Use Weaver?